-Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 120 gates in three terminals.
+Serving Phoenix and the greater Southwest area, Phoenix Sky Harbor has 100 gates across two terminals (Terminal 3 and 4).
 It's also known to be an extremely friendly airport thanks to its stellar customer service.
 The main airlines here are American Airlines, Delta, and Southwest.

 Location: Houston, Texas

 Airport Code: IAH

-United Airlines' largest hub is at George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
+One of United Airlines' largest hubs is George Bush Intercontinental Airport, but it is far from the only carrier that services this busy Texan airport.
 Alaska, American, and Delta airlines also service the airport.
 Routes between IAH and Central and South America tend to be the busiest.